MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/go/go-releaser.md

 ### Release

 This example is based on the Action's docs.
 Use one of the conditional setups above.

-I would guess that if you were release only and not running tests, you could skip setting up Go in the environment.

 - `main.yml` or `release.yml`
     ```yaml